Overview

 #> │ Reference distribution: t(199) │

-#> ╰────────────────────────────────────────────────────╯The correction = TRUE default applies the Harvey,
+#> ╰────────────────────────────────────────────────────╯The default correction = TRUE applies the Harvey,

-Leybourne, and Newbold (1997) small-sample correction with
+Leybourne, and Newbold (1997) small-sample correction, which uses a

-Clark-West Test
+Clark-West test

 actual <- rnorm(200)